Welcome to Playing Preschool Year 2!

 - No time-consuming lessons – just like Year 1, Playing Preschool Year 2 only takes about 45 minutes per day.

-The Introduction and School Readiness Guide
+The Introduction to Learning Guide

-These are my thoughts on teaching the “whole child” and getting our kids ready for a lifetime of learning, with information on building background knowledge, why Playing Preschool doesn’t teach to mastery, and key pieces of learning.
+In the Introduction to Learning Guide are my thoughts on teaching the “whole child” and getting our kids ready for a lifetime of learning, with information on building background knowledge, why Playing Preschool doesn’t teach to mastery, and key pieces of learning.
 The “School Readiness” section particularly focuses on what children need to know before entering a classroom (and hint: none of the skills are academic).

 I am so excited for you to begin Playing Preschool Year 2.
 You remember all the fun from Year 1…let’s get ready for a repeat performance.